ontolex/frequency-attestation-corpus-information/index.md

 *   pointers from lexical resources to corpora and other collections of text (attestations, examples), and
 *   the linking of corpora and linguistic primary data with lexical information (dictionary linking).

-The module tackles use cases in corpus-based lexicography and corpus linguistics, and operates in combination with the _OntoLex-Lemon_ core module (_Lemon_), as well as with other _lemon_ modules.
+The module tackles use cases in corpus-based lexicography and corpus linguistics and operates in combination with the _OntoLex-Lemon_ core module (_Lemon_), as well as with other _lemon_ modules.
 </section>

 <section id="sotd">